JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: with a sensible texture it would look better.

-NS: depends on how the lgiht falls
+NS: depends on how the light falls
 NS: how steep the side are
 NS: if you make like total black and white
 NS: it will not work so well
 NS: it is best for gradual changes in surface
-NS: but that is tha very basic setup
+NS: but that is the very basic setup
 NS: Now
 NS: thing can get nicer
 NS: there is a little trick in Blender